Stochastic homogenization of dynamical discrete optimal transport: Preliminaries

-\begin{prop} Let $(\cXo,\cEo,\sigma_\omega,\theta_\omega)_{\omega\in\Omega}$ be stationary, with $(\cXo,\cEo)$ satisfying Assumption \ref{ass: graph} (1)-(4)almost surely.
-Let $(\cXoe,\cEoe)$ be the rescaled random graphs with the same weights and means.
-Then the limit in the cell formula \eqref{eq: cell} exists and is finite and is independent of the orthotope almost surely.
+\begin{prop} Let $(\cXo,\cEo,\sigma_\omega,\theta_\omega)_{\omega\in\Omega}$ be stationary, with $(\cXo,\cEo)$ satisfying Assumption \ref{ass: graph} \eqref{path}, \eqref{ball} almost surely.
+Let $(\cXoe,\cEoe)$ be the rescaled random graph with the same weights and means.
+Then almost surely the limit in the cell formula \eqref{eq: cell} exists, is finite, and is independent of the orthotope.
 If in addition the graph, the weights, and the mean functions are ergodic, then the limit in the cell formula is deterministic almost surely. \end{prop} \begin{proof} This follows from Kingman's subadditive ergodic theorem \cite[Theorem 4.1]{licht2002global}.
-Here, we view $A\mapsto \inf_{(m,J)}F(m,J,A)$, where the infimum is taken among solutions of \eqref{eq: rep} as the subadditive stationary set function. \end{proof}
+Here we view $Q\mapsto \inf_{(m,J)}F(m,J,Q)$, where the infimum is taken among solutions of \eqref{eq: rep}, as the subadditive stationary set function.
+Assumption \ref{ass: graph} \eqref{path},\eqref{ball} are necessary to define the uniform representative $\calJ^\eps_v$ which appears in the cell formula.
+We find by a discrete change of variables

+where the existence and independence of $Q$ of the final limit is precisely the statement of Kingman's subadditive ergodic theorem. \end{proof}

 Here are two examples of stationary random graphs satisfying Assumption \ref{ass: graph}: